imadnyc/edea-ms/doc/src/user_workflow.md

 ### Test run progress

-Currently no progress reporting is planned.
+Currently, no progress reporting is planned.
 May be implemented later once the forcing condition generator is built.

 ### Test run results